islamarr/MVI_Clean_Architecture/README.md

 🛠 Simple implementation for MVI architecture pattern and Clean Architecture.

-🛠 Unit tests included with test coverage round 100% for repositories, UseCases and ViewModels.
+🛠 Unit tests included with test coverage round 100% for dataSources, repositories, UseCases and ViewModels.

 🛠 SOLID principles.